-B / Options
+B/Options

 The options menu as presented in Illustration 2.2 below can be accessed from the main menu.
-Parameters such as the game language, the music and sounds levels, or the Al difficulty level can be adjusted from there.
+Parameters such as the game language, the music and sounds levels, or the AI difficulty level (Basic, Advanced, Expert) can be adjusted from there.

-The game rules (this present manual) can be accessed directly in game, as well as information on Steam successes.
+The game rules (this present online manual) can be accessed directly in game, as well as information on each scenarios.